18F/accessibility/pages/keyboard.md

 1. Identify all interactions on the page
 2. Using the tab, enter, and space bar, navigate the page and ensure each input/interaction can be triggered
   * Ensure rollover interactions (help text, etc) can be triggered aswell
-  * __If the user cannot ineract with something, or get the information another way, this is a failure__
+  * __If the user cannot interact with something, or get the information another way, this is a failure__
 3. Make sure the tab order of the page is logical
   * __If the tab order is confusing, this is a failure__
 4. Check that the focus is always visible when moving through the page with the tab key